MurphyAAA/GenderIdentification/README.md

 # Building a classifier for the task

 We adopt K- fold protol with K = 5.
-We measure performance in terms of minimum costs.
+We measure performance in terms of minimum costs( minDCF).
-Since two working points are considered, we compute the minDCF of both working points and their average (C<sub>prim</sub>)

-We will assess the actual DCF( actual C<sub>prim</sub>) and score calibration once we have selected the top-performing model
+Then, We will assess the actual DCF( actual C<sub>prim</sub>) and score calibration once we have selected the top-performing model

 ## Gaussian classifier
+We test all three approaches(MVG, Naive Bayes model, Tied) also with the effect of PCA

 ### MVG classifier - minDCF(K-Fold)
 | PCA | minDCF( $\widetilde{\pi}$ = 0.5) |